kimjee8955/DH151-DataMeetsArt/README.md

 HTML: publishing the map online
 Javascript: need to code in Javascript to work with Leaflet, increase interactivity
 CSS: stylize the page
-Figma: storyboardings and planning UI/UX website components
+Figma: wireframing and planning UI/UX website and feature components

 ## Geographic scope:
 We will be focusing on the Los Angeles County because as students at UCLA, it is a relevant location of interest among us, and we are interested in exploring more of the art/culture that surrounds the area.